 - Working with a partner, you will have the opportunity to plan a specific conversation you might have been avoiding, sharing as much detail as you choose.

-- This provides the opportunity to debrief the conversation and consolidate skills and learning for the future.
+- This session provides the opportunity to debrief how the conversation/s you held after Session 4 went, consolidate skills and learning and identify any additional support you need to feel confident holding conversations in the future.

 - Five interactive and facilitated 2-hour Zoom sessions in a small group (maximum 24 per group).